stardog-union/stardog.js/README.md

 #### <a name="setroles">`user.setRoles(conn, username, roles, params)`</a>

 Sets roles for a user.
+(Overwrites any existing roles)

 Expects the following parameters: